 The Employee Experience

 We ask that all employees are willing to be fully immersed in the Alaska lodge lifestyle and culture.
 This requires you to be dedicated to the values and mission of our lodge life.
-With one day off per week, it is possible to leave the lodge, explore our vast neighborhood or relax.
-All lodge-based employees are offered a monthly salary that’s calculated on an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 10 or 12-hour workday.
+With one day off per week, it is possible to leave the lodge, explore our vast neighborhood or relax but, remember, our lodges operate during an intense seasonal Alaska summer that requires commitment and ability to endure a 14-20 week contract.
+All lodge-based employees are offered a monthly salary that’s calculated into an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 10 or 12-hour workday.
 We have plenty of fun and employees leave with new friends and lifelong memories.

 All employees who begin the season with us will undergo a complete orientation.
 Employees that join us into the season will be given an orientation by their direct supervisor.
 We try to make lodge life as comfortable, easy-going, and fun as we can.
-Some rules are strict and will be absolutely enforced, as with our no-drug policies.
+Some rules are strict and will be absolutely enforced, such as with our no-drug policies.
 We do not center our social activities on alcohol.
+IF YOU ARE A HEAVY ALCOHOL CONSUMER, PLEASE DON'T APPLY.
 We enjoy challenging ourselves both mentally and physically to explore new areas of the backcountry and to learn new skills.
 We are passionate collectors of music and particularly enjoy bluegrass.
 We create off-time social opportunities.
 Some individual and team sports activities, such as volleyball have been popular.
 Employees take meals together at regularly scheduled times.
 The lodge chefs prepare food for the staff as well as the guests.

 It is very important that employees remain with us for the duration of their contracted period, as it is critical to our success to employ a full staff for the entire season.
 If you are a student and need to return to school before the season ends, or you find that you may have other obligations, we request that you discuss them prior to accepting a position with us.
 We desire to say farewell and send our seasonal employees into the autumn season with good memories and the satisfaction of knowing that they have fulfilled their commitment and have pride in a job well done.